Visitor

 }

-Importantly, observe the void Accept(EquipmentVisitor equipmentVisitor), has a reference to an abstraction, EquipmentVisitor.
+Importantly, observe the void Accept(EquipmentVisitor equipmentVisitor),

 The abstraction being: